pa810p/bps2/README.md

 Pulse: "90"
 Comment: ""
 ````
-And check if it is persisted on database by using query:
+And check if it is persisted in database by using query:
 ````
 $ ./blood.sh -q 'SELECT * FROM blood;'
 Using: blood.properties